mjosaarinen/pqps/README.md

 2019-10-01T13:36:23 INFO common.c: Flash written and verified! jolly good!
 ```

-**NOTE**  The target board needs power to be programmed; on initial
+**NOTE.**  The target board needs power to be programmed; on initial
 run you can allow this via the menus (and joystick) on the PowerShield;
-just press the big square "ENTER" button.
+just press the big square "ENTER" button and check the LCD display.

 You can try interacting with the default firmware with (replace the
 device identifier with that of your target):